githedgehog/fabric/docs/api.md

 IPv4Namespace represents a namespace for VPC subnets allocation.
-All VPC subnets withing a single IPv4Namespace are non-overlapping.
+All VPC subnets within a single IPv4Namespace are non-overlapping.
 Users can create multiple IPv4Namespaces to allocate same VPC subnets.